 she specializes in scrollwork with beautiful calligraphy

-Origin of CALLIGRAPHY
+Origin and Etymology of calligraphy

-Seen & Heard
+Seen and Heard

 What made you want to look up calligraphy?
 Please tell us where you read or heard it (including the quote, if possible).